Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 We very much welcome any form of integration from other developers.

-> More details will be provider soon...
+> More details will be provided soon...

 ### Need more APIs?